 Pharmaceutical companies and veterinarian’s are NOT BEING held accountable for the harm caused to our pets.
 Lawyers won’t take the cases because they don’t pay enough.
 Only when big pharma and veterinarians see the effects of this harm in their bottom line, will we see justice.

 Our best option is to support Dr. Robb at ProtectthePets.com and help him and the other ethical veterinarians who are fighting for change.
 Also, opt for a titer test through Dr. Robb FIRST, before agreeing to vaccinate your dog and learn just how much of the vaccine is truly left in your dog’s body and if it’s really needed.
 Titer tests can be ordered here: Order a Titer Test.

 If your dog or cat has experienced a problem that you believe is associated with the vaccine — LEAVE AN HONEST REVIEW ON YELP OR DO A GOOGLE REVIEW ABOUT THE VETERINARIAN’S OFFICE THAT GAVE THE VACCINE!
 One way we can make a difference is by sharing reviews since most people today are looking at testimonials.
 This is the only way that other pet owners will know.

-Rabies Vaccine and Rear End Paralysis – Is There A Connection?
+The Correlation Between the Rabies Vaccine and Rear End Paralysis

-The UK is supposedly conducting an ongoing health survey on thousands of dogs.
+At one point the UK was conducting an ongoing health survey on thousands of dogs.
 “The Canine Health Sensus” aka the health survey uncovered a correlation between the rabies vaccine and rear end paralysis in dogs.